nerfstudio-project/nerfacc/docs/source/examples/dynamic.rst

 Dynamic NeRFs
 ===================================

+The :class:`nerfacc.PropNetEstimator` can natually work with dynamic NeRFs.
+To make the :class:`nerfacc.OccGridEstimator` also work with dynamic NeRFs, we need to make some compromises.
+In these examples, we use the :class:`nerfacc.OccGridEstimator` to estimate the `maximum` opacity at each area `over all the timestamps`.
+This allows us to share the same estimator across all the timestamps, including those timestamps that are not in the training set.
+In other words, we use it to cache the union of the occupancy at all timestamps.
+It is not optimal but still makes the rendering very efficient if the motion is not crazyly significant.

 Performance Overview
 --------------------
+*updated on 2023-04-04*

 +----------------------+-----------+----------------------------------+-----------------------+--------------------------+
 | Methods              | Dataset   | Training Time :math:`\downarrow` | PSNR :math:`\uparrow` | LPIPS :math:`\downarrow` |